tksd123/jpegToPdf/README.md

 # jpegToPdf
-Ebook  maker form many directories and images in it to one PDF
+Ebook  maker from many directories and images in it to one PDF